 On-programme (typically 24 months) Training to develop the knowledge, skills and behaviours (KSBs) of the occupational standard.
-Training towards English and mathematics Level 2, if not already achieved.
+Complete training towards English and mathematics qualifications in line with the apprenticeship funding rules.
 Compiling a portfolio of evidence.
 End-point assessment gateway The employer must be content that the apprentice is working at or above the level of the occupational standard.
-The apprentice's employer must confirm that they think the apprentice: is working at or above the occupational standard as a safety, health and environment technician has the evidence required to pass the gateway and is ready to take the EPA Apprentices must have achieved English and mathematics at Level 2 1 .
-An apprentice must submit all gateway evidence to the EPAO.
+The apprentice's employer must confirm that they think the apprentice: is working at or above the occupational standard as a safety, health and environment technician have evidence required to pass the gateway and is ready to take the EPA have achieved English and mathematics in line with apprenticeship funding rules An apprentice must submit all gateway evidence to the EPAO.
 The EPAO must review the evidence.
 When the EPAO confirms the gateway requirements have been met, the EPA period starts and typically takes 4 months to complete.
 The expectation is that the EPAO will confirm the gateway requirements have been met as quickly as possible.
 Apprentices must submit any policies and procedures as requested by the EPAO.
 Apprentices must submit: a portfolio of evidence the subject, title and scope of the project agreed between the employer and EPAO.
-End-point assessment (typically 4 months) End-point assessment method 1: Knowledge test, graded: fail pass distinction

-End-point assessment method 2: Project report and presentation with questioning, graded: • fail • pass • distinction End-point assessment method 3: Professional discussion underpinned by portfolio of evidence, graded: failpassdistinction Overall EPA/apprenticeship graded failpassdistinction Professional recognition Aligns with recognition by: Institution of Occupational Safety and Health (IOSH) for TechIOSH status (with 2 years' experience).
+End-point assessment (typically 4 months) End-point assessment method 1: Knowledge test, graded: fail pass distinction End-point assessment method 2: Project report and presentation with questioning, graded: • fail pass distinction End-point assessment method 3: Professional discussion underpinned by portfolio of evidence, graded: fail pass distinction Overall EPA/apprenticeship graded fail pass Professional recognition distinction Aligns with recognition by: Institution of Occupational Safety and Health (IOSH) for TechIOSH status (with 1 years' experience).
 Re-take and re-sit grade cap: pass Re-sit timeframe: typically 2 months Re-sits and re-takes Re-take timeframe: typically 4 months